Doctors Note Logo

 Muscles Won’t Relax?
 Why Muscle Relaxers Work & Medically Approved Next Steps

-Muscle relaxers calm nerve signals in the brain and spinal cord to reduce spasms and improve sleep and mobility, most helpful short term for acute back or neck strain (usually 2 to 3 weeks), and include antispasmodics for injuries and antispastics for neurologic spasticity; they do not fix the underlying cause and can cause drowsiness or dangerous interactions with alcohol, opioids, or sedatives.
+Muscle relaxers work by calming nerve signals in the brain and spinal cord, helping reduce muscle spasms and improve sleep and mobility.
+They are most effective for short-term use (typically 2–3 weeks) in acute back or neck strain.
+Two main types exist: antispasmodics (for injuries) and antispastics (for neurologic spasticity).
+Importantly, muscle relaxers do not treat the underlying cause of pain and may cause drowsiness or dangerous interactions with alcohol, opioids, or sedatives.

 answer background